 Attractiveness Theory

+Introduction

 Why are we looking at mirrors?
 There are multiple answers to this question, none of them are wrong.
 Ultimately it can be any reason, but mostly we want to review our attractiveness and view how others see ourselves.
 The Image we see is then judged by our consciousness and we make decisions based upon that image.
 We usually change our hairstyle, apply makeup or even consider getting skincare products to improve on our face or other parts on our bodies for the future.

 At times after seeing ourselves in mirrors, we ask other people for a second opinion, because sometimes we view ourselves differently based on personality and how we feel on that specific day.
 We get that second opinion and throw it in our decision-making formula.

-People view attractiveness differently and unique.
+People view attractiveness differently and unique, this means that each person on their world has their own general view on attractiveness.
+This does not mean it is not possible to understand what people generally think is attractive.
+In the past it has been attempted multiple times by different cultures and people.
 In the past course of our history, there have been different approaches that try to find a specific way of defining what is attractive or not.
-As an example, Neuroscientist have their own believes on what features make a face attractive.
-According to journal paper by Randy Thornhill and Steven W. Gangstad (1999, Pages 452-460), "facial attractiveness and what people generally find attractive comes from our genes, rather than our psychology".
+As an example, different neuroscientist have their own believes on what features make a face attractive.
+According to a journal paper by Thornhill and Gangstad (1999, pp. 453), "facial attractiveness and what people generally find attractive comes from our genes, rather than our psychology".
 They believe that people around the world discriminate their potential mates based on attractiveness and we subconsciously influence our psychological view of someone by our genes.
 From an evolutionary view we subconsciously select someone that might increase our gene propagation.
 This statement however is very critically viewed because of many reasons.
 For example, how would this work with people who find someone with the same sex attractive.

-For this Neuroscientist claim that we get influenced by multiple factors, our genes are partially responsible for our decision, but there are more factors involved.
+For this neuroscientist claim that people get influenced by multiple factors, our genes are partially responsible for our decision, but there are more factors involved.
 In history certain cultures had their own general opinion on attractiveness.
 Ancient Greek mythology believed that the more symmetrical the face is of someone, the more attractive that person is.
 Even in drawings, artists have always aimed to have their drawing of humans to be even and symmetrical.
 As the public in ancient Greek appreciated artwork more with realistic and beautiful even symmetrical faces.
 But besides Historical and Genetical factors, a big key to attractiveness is also personal preferences.
 There is no doubt that every person on this world is unique in their own specific way.
 People have their own tastes and likes, and it varies from person to person.

 Overall searching for a specific formula for overall general attractiveness is very complicated as there are many factors included, however it is not impossible.